roshansamuel/joss_saras/paper.md

 We choose a constant $dt = 0.001$ for time-integration.
 Besides, we use a uniformly spaced mesh along all the three directions.

-Our results exhibit similarities with those obtained from the pseudo-spectral code, ``TARANG`` [@Chatterjee:JPDC2018].
+Our results exhibit similarities with those obtained from ``TARANG``.
 The time-evolution of total kinetic energy ($\int d{\bf r} (u^2/2)$) is plotted in Figure \ref{figure1}(a).
 The results from ``SARAS`` closely match the values from ``TARANG``, with a maximum difference between the two energies of approximately $2.4\%$.